novlesse/Craigslist2.0/README.md

 "npm run db" to start DB server
 ```

+## Incomplete Features
+- Transaction Flow
+  - A frontend for transaction flow similar to that of Amazon would be implemented with data fetched from the server
+  - The server will fetch transaction data from the database

 ## License & Copyright

 Copyright (c) 2020, Sherlyn, Emmy, Chris, John, Jeff